 On this particular day I was feeling a bit fancy so I folded in some smoked salmon and goat cheese along with the veggie of the day (asparagus).
 The whole thing was freakin’ delicious slathered on toast.
 It’s almost like an omelet but less work.

-The only key to the dish is to control your heat so the eggs don’t overcook.
+The only key to these Smoked Salmon Scrambled Eggs is to control your heat so the eggs don’t overcook.
 It’s not hard, but it is important.

 1) Chop asparagus spears into about 1-inch chunks.
 Discard the tough wooden bottoms of the spears.
 Slice the red onion thin and scramble the eggs with the milk (or cream).